 print out this membership application form.

-Here is How to Get to the Smack Dock.
+Here is How to Get to the Smack Dock and an aerial view.

 SAILING SMACKS